JesseTG/melonds-ds/README.md

 # melonDS DS

-An enhanced remake of the [melonDS][melonds-libretro] core for [libretro][libretro] that prioritizes upstream compatibility.
+An enhanced remake of the [melonDS][melonds] [core][melonds-libretro] for [libretro][libretro]
+that prioritizes standalone parity, reliability, and a smooth user experience.

 # Getting melonDS DS

 At the moment, melonDS DS does not have a stable release.
+I intend to set up a process for those soon.
-Once it attains feature parity with the original core, I will set up a process for stable releases and submit it for inclusion in the official RetroArch distribution.
+Once melonDS DS matches all the features provided by the legacy melonDS core, I will submit it for inclusion in the official RetroArch distribution.

-In the meantime, I suggest [building melonDS DS from source](#building).
+In the meantime, I suggest [building melonDS DS from source](#building) or [downloading one of the raw build artifacts][workflows].

 # Installation